China’s ‘hostage diplomacy’ standoff with Canada is over. But how much damage was done?

 Kovrig and Spavor’s plane arrived at Calgary International Airport early Saturday morning, where they were greeted by Trudeau on the tarmac.
 Spavor waved to reporters as he left the airport.
 Kovrig continued to Toronto, where he was greeted by his wife and sister.

-“It’s fantastic to be back home in Canada,” he told reporters, with his wife, Vina Nadjibulla, by his side, “and I’m immensely grateful to everyone who worked so hard to bring both of us back home.”
+“It’s fantastic to be back home in Canada,” he told reporters, with his wife, Vina Nadjibulla, by his side, “And I’m immensely grateful to everyone who worked so hard to bring both of us back home.”

 Read more: